tonyyoung-create/homework2/prompt.md

 - Configure environment variables/secrets if needed (e.g., for email APIs).
 - Click "Deploy".
 Streamlit Cloud will install dependencies and launch the app.

+Notes for a successful deploy:
+- Make sure `requirements.txt` is up to date (it now includes `wordcloud`, `Pillow`, `joblib`).
+- If your app fails on Streamlit Cloud, open the app logs (Settings → Logs) to see dependency install errors or traceback; common fixes are adding missing packages to `requirements.txt` or increasing the Python version in Streamlit settings.

 ## 3. Continuous Integration (CI)
 - GitHub Actions will run tests on every push via `.github/workflows/python-ci.yml`.
 - Ensure all tests pass before merging PRs.